ymijsters/My_Data_Practical/README.md

 Without being an expert such graphs are not easily interpretable.
 However, for both Russian books, we can see a more central place for the main character, placed on more on the outskirts of the graph with connections to every other character, while other characters seem less directly connected.
 This points to more 1-on-1 interactions with the side characters, in contrast to English books which appear to have 3-4-5 person interactions, making the characters more centrally placed.

 ## Tweaked Bechdel-Wallace test.
 As the final topic of the Data Practical, I will describe the analysis of books using a slightly tweaked Bechdel-Wallace test.
 The Bachdel-Wallace test is a test of female gender representation in various forms of entertainment, for example in books or films (Appel and Gnambs, 2023).
-The test breaks down to the following question: "Are two or more named women present in a book, and do they talk to each other about something besides a man?"
+The test breaks down to the following question: "Are two or more named women present in a book, and do they talk to each other about something else than about a man?"

 Programatically this question is not easy to answer, especially the final requirement "do they talk to each other about something besides a man", is hard to validate given the large variety of words that could be used to refer to a man in each book.
 Therefore, my analysis of the Bechdel-Wallace test (a.k.a. the "Tweaked Bechdel-Wallace test") tests the following requirements: